SeanMcP/accessibility-for-the-rest-of-us/outline.md

 # Outline

+The objective of this talk is to understand accessibility, its importance, and learn some practical steps for creating more accessible applications.
+We'll get an overview of accessibility, and look at definititions and broad categories of disabilities.
+Then we'll dive into W3's accessibility standards, and how they help us think about accessible applications.
+We'll wrap up with some common accessibility tasks, useful tools, and attainable steps to help us create acessible products.

 - Overview
-   - Learning objective: Understand the important of accessibility and learn some practical steps for creating more accessible applications
+   - Learning objective: Understand accessibility, its importance, and learn some practical steps for creating more accessible applications
 - A11y 101
    - Definitions
    - Individuals with disabilities